onyon/node-b2/README.md

 ```

 #### Error Object
 If any API calls return an error, the callback will return a modified [Error Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error).
 The following data is an  example of an unable to authenticate error.
-All errors follow this standard form, with the exception of **err.status = 0 representing an inability to contact the BackBlaze API**.
+All errors follow this standard form, with the exception of **err.status = 0 represents a local application error, or inability to contact B2 API**.
 ```javascript
 let err = {
   api: {  // This was left in here to allow BackBlaze to update their error response object in the future.